Gobles, Michigan

 Gobles is a city in Van Buren County of the U.S. state of Michigan.
-As of the 2010 census, the city population was 829.
+As of the 2020 census, Gobles had a population of 851.
 It was originally called Gobleville, after its founders, the Goble family.

 History

-In 1864–1865, John Goble built a hotel at this location.
-In 1870, a plot was laid out as Gobleville by Hiram E. Goble.
-Warren Goble plotted an addition to the original plot two years later.
+In 1864–5, John Goble built a hotel in this location.
+In 1870, the area was platted as 'Gobleville' by Hiram E. Goble.
+Warren Goble platted an addition to the original plat 2 years later.
 Hiram Goble also became the first postmaster on April 16, 1872 when the post office was moved from Lake Mills.
 Gobleville was incorporated as a village in 1893.
-The current name of Gobles was adopted on April 10, 1922.
+The current name of 'Gobles' was adopted on April 10, 1922.
 Gobles was incorporated as a city in 1957.

-On April 6, 2012, a fire raged throughout downtown in which thirteen departments were called in.
-The various buildings that were destroyed were over 100 years old.
+On April 6, 2012, a fire raged throughout downtown for which 13 fire departments were called in to assist.
+The buildings that were destroyed were more than 100 years old.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.03 sqmi, all land.